sal55/langs/pclang/pcl_opcodes.md

-## PCL Instruction Set
+## PCL Instruction Reference

 PCL is a Stack-based virtual machine.
 This set of 0- or 1-address instructions can be either interpreted, or translated to register-based native code, with these provisos:

 * Interpreted code can't fully deal with function pointers passed to or from FFis (there are other issues; see elsewhere)
-* Native code for intended targets needs addition hinting instructions listed in Auxiliary section (specically, `setcall/setarg` for calls, and `setmx/resetmx/endmx` for multiple paths used to evaluate a result.
+* Native code for intended targets needs additional hinting instructions listed in Auxiliary section (specifically, `setcall/setarg` for calls, and `setmx/resetmx/endmx` for multiple paths used to evaluate a result).

+### Syntax

+* PCL source is case-sensitive (this is unique among my languages)
+* It had been hoped that it had zero reserved words (allowing opcodes and types to be used as identifiers), but to allow more user-friendly optional types, the dozen or so type names are reserved (I may have to rename `mem`)
+* Line comments are introduced with `!` or `;`

 ### PCL Instruction List